-Accommodations; meals indicated; excursions; services of Lindblad Expeditions’ Leader, Naturalist staff, expert guides, and a ship’s doctor; use of kayaks, snorkeling gear and wet suits; port charges and service taxes.
-Galapagos National Park entrance fee ($100: adult, $50: child); and Galapagos transit card ($20).
+Accommodations; meals indicated; non-alcoholic beverages aboard ship; beer, wine & full bar; transfers to and from group flights; one hour of WiFi per person per day; excursions; services of expedition leader, naturalist staff, expert guides, and a ship’s doctor; use of kayaks, snorkeling gear, wetsuits and stand-up paddleboards; special access fees; port charges; service taxes; Galapagos National Park entrance fee ($100: adult, $50: child) and Galapagos transit card ($20).

-Air transportation; personal items such as alcoholic beverages, emails, laundry, voyage DVD, etc.; discretionary tips to ship’s crew; and round-trip economy flights between Guayaquil and the Galapagos are approximately $520 per person or $350 per child; international group flight rates start at $425 economy or $1,425 business, all subject to change.
+Air transportation; extensions; optional Scuba excursions (inquire for details); meals not indicated; reserve wines & premium spirits; gratuities; optional Scuba excursions; passport, visa and immigration fees; personal items such as emails, laundry, voyage DVD, etc.; insurance of any kind; round-trip economy flights between Guayaquil and the Galapagos (2023 sample airfares: $520 per person or $350 per child, subject to change); optional international group flights (2023-2024 sample airfares: $525 economy or $1,450 business, subject to change).

 Payment & Cancellation

-In order to confirm this trip, a deposit of $750 is required per person at time of booking ($1,000 for holiday departures).
+In order to confirm this trip, a deposit of $1,000 is required per person at time of booking.
 The balance of the trip price is due 90 days before the departure date.
 Special holiday payment and cancellation terms may apply.
 Guests who must cancel their trip for any reason must do so in writing.
-Standard cancellations are subject to the following per-person penalties, based on number of days prior to departure:
+Standard cancellations are subject to the following per-person fees, based on number of days prior to departure:

 119 to 90 days – 100% of deposit